linorobot/linorobot2_hardware/README.md

 ## Setting up the firmware
 ### 1. Robot Settings
-Go to the config folder and open lino_base_config.h.
+Go to the config/custom folder and open a suitable config file, e.g. esp32_config.h or pico2_config.h.
 Uncomment the base, motor driver and IMU you want to use for your robot.
 For example:

     #define LINO_BASE DIFFERENTIAL_DRIVE
     #define USE_GENERIC_2_IN_MOTOR_DRIVER